 San Antonio Pedestrian Accident Attorney

-Helping Pedestrian Accident Victims in Texas Get the Compensation They Deserve
+Helping Pedestrian Accident Victims Get the Compensation They Deserve in Texas

 These numbers demonstrate the serious risks pedestrians face every day.
 If you were injured or if someone you love was killed in a collision with a car, truck, motorcycle, or another motor vehicle, you deserve justice and fair financial compensation for your losses—and Maloney Law Group, P.L.L.C. can help.
-We encourage you to contact our San Antonio pedestrian accident lawyers today to learn more during an initial, no-obligation consultation.
+We encourage you to reach out to our San Antonio pedestrian accident lawyers today to learn more during an initial, no-obligation consultation.

 How Do Pedestrian Accidents Happen?